Tiaki Omana

 Tiaki Omana (18 December 1891 – 24 June 1970), also known by the English name Jack Ormond, was a New Zealand rugby union player and politician.
 He won the Rātana Movement's fourth Maori electorate of Eastern Maori in 1943 from Āpirana Ngata who had held it since 1905.

 Biography

 Early life

 He was born John (Jack) Ormond on 18 December 1891 at Mahia, but became commonly known as Tiaki Omana.
-He was the fourth child of George Canning Ormond, a sheepfarmer, and his wife Maraea Kiwiwharekete who was of Ngāti Kahungunu.
+He was the fourth child of George Canning Ormond, a sheepfarmer, and his wife Maraea Kiwi Wharekete who was of Ngāti Kahungunu.
 He was of aristocratic Ngāti Rongomaiwahine descent and was also a grandson of John Davies Ormond, first Superintendent of Hawke's Bay.

 A keen rugby player, even after joining the New Zealand (Māori) Pioneer Battalion and fighting in France during World War I, he was still able to play on the wing for the Pioneer Battalion team.
 Omana played Ranfurly Shield matches for his province, Hawke's Bay, and once for the All Blacks in 1923 against a touring team from New South Wales.

 Omana was a sheepfarmer on the isolated Māhia Peninsula before becoming a Member of Parliament.